-Skin Cancer in Birmingham, MI
+Skin Cancer in Clarkston, MI

 At Clarkston Dermatology, we know you want a personalized experience with results, especially when facing a skin cancer diagnosis.
 To do that, you need a team that partners with you to safeguard your health.
 The problem is that you are often treated like just a number in the medical industry, which can make you feel insignificant.
 As patients ourselves, we know it can be hard to find a doctor who really listens.
-That’s why we’ve focused on building relationships with our patients in Birmingham, Troy, and the neighboring Michigan communities for more than 14 years.
+That’s why we’ve focused on building relationships with our patients in Clarkston, Troy, and the neighboring Michigan communities for more than 14 years.

 What Is Skin Cancer?